alexiusstrauss/IGSManager/README.md

 * Install Docker and Docker Compose

+- Clone the project and access the IGSManager folder to start the service with the commands below

-* To create the environment variables, run the command "make config-env" and the .env file will be created in the root folder. "env.exemple" is a sample file in contrib folder
+* IMPORTANT To create the environment variables, run the command "make config-env" and the .env file will be created in the root folder. "env.exemple" is a sample file in contrib folder
 ```
 $ make config-env
 ```